Best-rated Fibre Broadband Providers

 Ratings Results

-This year marks four award wins out of five for Now, which once again dominates our Fibre Broadband Award earning top praise from its customers.
-It’s the only broadband provider to earn a top 5-Star rating for Overall Satisfaction, a result it replicates across the board, including in the all-important categories of Value for Money and Customer Service.
+This year marks five award wins out of six for Now, which once again dominates our Fibre Broadband Award earning top praise from its customers.
+It’s the only broadband provider to earn a 5-Star rating for Overall Satisfaction, a result it replicates across another four award categories, including Customer Service.

 Editor’s Notes

 Now has come a long way since its establishment nearly 20 years ago, as a rural provider in Hawke’s Bay.
-Since then, it’s grown into a nationwide company with offices across the country.
-Now offers a range of VDSL and fibre broadband plans.
-Extra charges apply for a modem:
+Since then, it’s grown into a nationwide company with offices in Napier and Christchurch.
+Now offers a range of broadband solutions for business and personal customers.

 Plans come with access to the great Now Assist app that provides clear prompts to help fix common internet problems.
 It also links through to Now’s support team, should you need one-on-one assistance with your home broadband.